 A great choice for your salad and your pickle jar are Nasturtiums.
 They grow quickly, spread like wildfire, and bloom in intense colors of orange, yellow and red.
 They can be grown in pots or made to cascade out of vertical gardens.
-They can dress up any salad too!
+And, best yet, they are edible– you can dress up any salad too!
 Nasturtiums have a sweet, slightly spicy taste.
 Their green fruits can be pickled and used to be known as the “poor man’s capers”.

 Calendulas are an edible and medicinal orange beauty.
 Their flowers are used in tea, salads as well as in skin-soothing salves and creams.
 You can macerate them in oil to draw their goodness out.
 These are considered weeds by some and grow very easily.
 A low maintenance miracle in a flower pot!